code-for-venezuela/2019-april-codeathon/challenges/IMU-GIS/README.md

 ## Challenge

-Build a publicly accessible platform for uploading, visualizing and downloading non-sensitive GIS (Geographic Information System) data.
+Build a publicly accessible portal for uploading, visualizing and downloading non-sensitive GIS (Geographic Information System) data.

 Some examples that you could use as a model:
 1. https://data.buenosaires.gob.ar/dataset?groups=urbanismo-y-territorio